 Lansweeper includes several scanning methods to scan the assets in your network.
 You can scan the Linux, Unix, Mac and Windows computers, VMware servers and other devices in your network without installing any Lansweeper software on the machines you're scanning.
 Optionally, an agent called LsAgent can be installed on Windows, Linux and Mac computers to scan the machines locally instead.
 LsAgent is a cross-platform scanning agent that can scan computers both inside and outside of your network.
-The video and article below provide more information on what LsAgent is, how it works and why it's so powerful.
+The video and article below provide an introduction to LsAgent and explain what LsAgent is, how it works and why it's so powerful.

 What LsAgent is